tarc/tarc/README.md

 ### Hi there 👋

+I'm Tarcísio.
+I'm a software engineer working with market data at a major financial market company here in Brazil.

 <!--
 **tarc/tarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.